srqsoftware-hacknight/LEARN/README.md

 # Prerequisites

-* Raspberry PI (but can be run on a local machine as well)
+* Raspberry PI - but can be run on a local machine as well.
+This install guide was written using a new install of Raspbian Jessie (2017-04-10-raspbian-jessie.img)

 * Python (http://www.python.org) - original code developed under  python 2.7.10.
 Python should already be installed on your PI.